OAuth 2.0 Client Credentials Grant

 Access Token Extraction Key

-Which key should contain the access_token in the JSON object.
-By default is access_token.
+This defines which key will contain the access_token in the returned JSON object.
+Defaults to access_token.

 Expires In Extraction Key

-Which key should contain the expires_in value for the new access token in the JSON object.
-By default it is expires_in.
+This defines which key will contain the expires_in value for the access token in the returned JSON object.
+Defaults to expires_in.

 Http Operation